plone/plone.app.theming/README.txt

   Rules
     URL referencing the Diazo rules file.
 This file in turn references your theme.
-The URL may be a filesystem or remove URL (in which case you want to enable "read network access" - see below).
+The URL may be a filesystem or remote URL (in which case you want to enable "read network access" - see below).
 It can also be an absolute path, starting with a ``/``, in which case it will be resolved relative to the Plone site root, or a special ``python://`` URL - see below.